flying foxes hanging from tree branch

 2022 Flying fox hanging upside down

-It is an offence under the Biodiversity Conservation Act 2016 to disturb Grey-headed Flying-foxes or their habitats.
+While we understand that this can cause inconvenience to those living nearby, Grey-headed flying-foxes are a protected species, so management options are limited.
+It is an offence under the Biodiversity Conservation Act 2016 to disturb Grey-headed flying-foxes or their habitats.

-• Hang shiny, moving objects around the problem area - CDs, strips of aluminium foil or foil pie-dishes are ideal
+• Hang shiny, moving objects around problem area - CDs, strips of aluminium foil or foil pie-dishes are ideal

 • Cover your car and pool at night